Our skin plays a huge role in the overall health of our body.

 Some products will contain petroleum-based ingredients, and during those cooler, harsher winter months, these can dry your skin out even further.
 Plus, petroleum can be toxic to your health.

 Try to find a natural formula that’s got plenty of nourishing ingredients, opting for oil-based products as opposed to water-based ones.
 (Oil is far more likely to help your skin retain moisture, especially during winter.)
+Natural products also work more efficiently so you save money and time with shorter skincare routines!

 4. Stay Hydrated, Inside and Out